someth2say/flamel-container/README.md

 Containerized famel for Red Hat Training Books

+2019-07-09 UPDATE: Now the container and wrapper script take command-line arguments to flamel.
+It is not hardcoded to 'flamel sg' anymore.
+You can do 'flamel.sh sg', 'flamel.sh ig' etc. Image tag '0.1' contains this update, 'latest' remains hardcoded to 'flamel sg'.

 This Dockerfile builds a Fedora-based container for flamel, with the GLS branding and customizations, in the hope you can use it to build student guide and instructor guide PDF books on any Linux distro and, who knows, even MacOS.
-(I don't think there are any Windows users in out team).
+(I don't think there are any Windows users in our team).

 It is a very basic container, the magic is on the flamel.sh wrapper script, that mounts the current working dir as a volume in the container.